thanos-io/thanos/CONTRIBUTING.md

 ### Running Tests

 * Thanos provides make commands that help you run the tests locally.
+* If you don't have a live object store ready, you can use the `make test-local` command.
+* **NOTE**: This command skips tests against live object storage systems by specifying environment variables; this causes the store-specific tests to be run against memory and filesystem object storage types only.
+The CI tests run uses GCS, AWS and Swift.
+* Not specifying these variables will result in auth errors against GCS, AWS, Azure, COS etc.
 * If you have a decent hardware to run the tests, you can run them locally.
 * If you want to run the tests once in a while, it is suitable for you to send in a PR, the built in CI/CD setup runs the tests for you, which is nice for once in a while run.
 *  `make test`: Runs all Thanos Go unit tests against each supported version of Prometheus.
 This excludes tests in `./test/e2e`.
 *  `make test-local`: Runs test excluding tests for ALL object storage integrations.
 *   `make test-e2e`: Runs all Thanos e2e docker-based e2e tests from test/e2e.
 Required access to docker daemon.
 *   `make test-e2e-local`: Runs all thanos e2e tests locally.

 ### Advanced testing